TheF1rstPancake/Kvasir/docs/middleware.rst

 **You do not have to use Python.**  You may use any language that you feel comfortable in.
 There is really no one language that would be better than any other.
 As long as it can receive and respond to POST requests and communicate with your underlying database, then it will work for this application.

 Middleware Specifications
 ---------------------------
-If you read the :ref`back-end server documentation <kvasirbackend>` then you know that the NodeJS server comes with one function for communicating with the middleware (:func:`getDataFromMiddleware`).
+If you read the :ref:`back-end server documentation <kvasirbackend>` then you know that Kvasir's NodeJS server comes with one function for communicating with the middleware (:func:`getDataFromMiddleware`).

 This function is very simple, all it does is format it's parameters into a POST request with a callback function.